mtumilowicz/scala-zio2-zstream-workshop/README.md

                     schedule: => Schedule[R1, Option[B], Any]
                     )
                 ```
-                * if the sink is done first then the aggregated value will be emitted downstream
+                * if the sink is done first => aggregated value will be emitted downstream
                     * previous schedule timeout will be canceled
-                    * process will be repeated with the sink being run again and the next recurrence of the schedule
+                    * then run the sink again and the next recurrence of the schedule
-                * if the schedule is done first then we write a done value to sink
+                * if the schedule is done first => write a done value to sink
                     * writes its aggregated value to the downstream immediately
                     * then run the sink again and the next recurrence of the schedule
-        * mental model
-            ```
-            trait ZSink[-Env, +Err, -In, +Leftover, +Summary] {
-                def push: ZIO[Env with Scope, Nothing, Option[In] => ZIO[
-                    Any,
-                    (Either[Err, Summary], Leftover),
-                    Unit]]
-            }
-            ```
-            * Unit = need more input
-            * fail with (Summary, Leftover) = done
-                * Leftover = some sinks may not consume all of their inputs
-                    * we cannot discard them as some other sink may want them
-            * Option[In] = state of stream the sink is consuming from
-                * Some = producing
-                * None = done
     * `trait ZPipeline[-Env, +Err, -In, +Out]`
         * represents the "middle" of the stream
             * streams: beginning of a data flow process
             * sinks: end of a data flow process
-            * result of combining a pipeline with a sink is a new sink, just like the result of combining a pipeline with a stream is a new stream
-        * takes as input a stream and returns a new stream with a different element type
+        * takes as input a stream and returns a new stream of different element type
-            * definition of a pipeline is extremely broad
+            * definition is extremely broad
                 * almost any stream operator can be described as a pipeline
                 * can: map, filter, aggregate, append, etc
                 * can't: provide environment or handle stream errors
-        * conceptually: similar to sink - pipeline is a strategy for describing transformations, not error handling
+        * strategy for describing transformations, not error handling
-        * most useful applications of pipelines is for encoders and decoders
+        * use case: encoders and decoders
             * encoding or decoding should be completely independent of the logic of a particular stream
         * how to create?
             ```